jjgecon/EconJM_auto_doc_gen/output_docs/politiques/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My expertise aligns strongly with the IPP's mission to influence public policy through rigorous economic analysis, particularly in the examination of culture's impact on labor markets and social behaviors.
 By leveraging advanced AI methodologies in my research, I contribute to the institution's commitment to technological frontiers and data-driven insights.
-My job market paper’s focus on female labor force participation resonates with IPP's emphasis on social and labor market policies.
-Furthermore, my experience collaborating across disciplines, evidenced by my award-winning interdisciplinary fellowship, prepares me to thrive within the IPP's collaborative environment spanning PSE and GENES/CREST.
+Furthermore, my experience collaborating across disciplines, evidenced by an awarded interdisciplinary fellowship, prepares me to thrive within the IPP's collaborative environment spanning PSE and GENES/CREST.
 I am eager to engage with IPP’s vibrant community to develop impactful, policy-relevant research.